 You’re hiring a woodworker, not a factory

-In an independent custom cabinet shop where every piece is carefully cut and constructed by a master craftsman, jobs take a little longer.
+In an independent custom cabinet shop where every piece of your dream kitchen – every cabinet box, every cabinet door, every drawer front, and every dovetail joint – is carefully cut and constructed by a master craftsman, jobs take a little longer.
 My clients receive a cabinetry product that is so well-made, it can last a lifetime or more.
-I cannot mass-order or mass-cut the pieces for your cabinets because there is no such thing as a standard size in my shop.
+I cannot mass-order or mass-cut the pieces for your cabinets because there is no such thing as semi custom cabinets or standard sizes in my shop.
 Every set I build is made precisely for the home where it is destined to live.
 I use no fillers or spacers.

 Plan carefully to avoid changes